ashokarbad/ImageGallery/README.md

 ## Implementation
 - By defult search is already set 'kittens'
 - Pagination also implemented when user scrolls to the bottom
-- Failure conditions managed byt showing alert
+- Failure conditions managed by showing alert
 - Needs required search parameter to get the images data